dotnet/docs-aspire/docs/messaging/rabbitmq-integration.md

 For more information on providing parameters, see [External parameters](../fundamentals/external-parameters.md).

 <!--
-TODO: Were are still missing the following bits:

-- Container lifetimes, link to related docs.
+TODO: Link to Container lifetimes content that doesn't exist yet.
 -->

 ### Hosting integration health checks